 Because many motions for stay are filed on an emergency basis, Circuit Rules 8, 18, and 27(f), which prescribe the procedures for seeking emergency relief, should be reviewed carefully.
-In particular, counsel or a party must identify the motion as an "Emergency Motion," and file it at least 7 calendar days before the date on which court action is necessary, or explain why the motion could not have been filed sooner.
-Where counsel or a party gives only a vague or general explanation as to why it was not filed at least 7 calendar days before the date of the requested court action, the Court may conclude that expedited consideration of the motion is unwarranted.
+In particular, counsel or a party must identify the motion as an "Emergency Motion," and file it at least 7 days before the date on which court action is necessary, or explain why the motion could not have been filed sooner.
+Where counsel or a party gives only a vague or general explanation as to why it was not filed at least 7 days before the date of the requested court action, the Court may conclude that expedited consideration of the motion is unwarranted.

 Counsel or a party seeking expedition of a stay application or any other matter must communicate the request for emergency consideration in person or by telephone to the Clerk's Office and to the opposing side.
-The motion must be served by hand or, in the case of out-of-town counsel, by another form of expedited service authorized by Federal Rule of Appellate Procedure 25.
+If the motion is not filed electronically or if the opposing party has not consented to electronic service, the motion must be served by hand or, in the case of out-of-town parties, by another form of expedited service authorized by Federal Rule of Appellate Procedure 25.
 The motion must describe the efforts made to notify the opposing side.